kc2gd/Capstone_Final/README.md

 # Capstone_Final
-This is the final capstone project seeks to determine the similarity/dissimilarity of different neighborhoods in Toronto and New York.
+This is the final capstone project seeks to determine the best location for a shopping mall in Auckland, New Zealand.